Dijon Kizzee was running from deputies when he was shot, lawyers say - KESQ

 The sheriff’s department said that at about 3:15 p.m.
 PT on Monday, two deputies tried to stop Kizzee, who was riding a bicycle for traffic violations When they approached him, he got off the bicycle and ran.

 Sheriff’s Lt.
-Brandon Dean said deputies caught up to the suspect about a block away, and when they approached him, the man punched one of the deputies in the face and dropped some clothing he had been carrying.
+Brandon Dean said deputies caught up to the suspect about a block away, and when they approached, the man punched one of the deputies in the face and dropped some clothing he had been carrying.

 It was at that point deputies saw a pistol in the dropped items and that’s when both deputies opened fire, shooting the man several times, Dean said.